uccser/cs-field-guide/text/en/chapters/data-representation.md

 Putting these values together gives 100100010011001001111011, which is the bit representation for the colour above.

-There are **no spaces** between the 3 numbers, as this is a pattern of bits rather than actually being 3 binary numbers, and computers don’t have any such concept of a space between bit patterns anyway --- everything must be a 0 or a 1.
+There are **no spaces** between the three numbers, as this is a pattern of bits rather than actually being three binary numbers, and computers don’t have any such concept of a space between bit patterns anyway --- everything must be a 0 or a 1.
 You could write it with spaces to make it easier to read, and to represent the idea that they are likely to be stored in 3 8-bit bytes, but inside the computer memory there is just a sequence of high and low voltages, so even writing 0 and 1 is an arbitrary notation.

 Also, all leading and trailing 0’s on each part are kept --- without them, it would be representing a shorter number.
 If there were 256 different possible values for each primary colour, then the final representation **must** be 24 bits long.